LumenYoung/Notes/content/notes/Excalidraw Stroke Fix.md

 ## Final Thoughts

 While this isn't a perfect solution, it works well for my needs.
-It's pretty cool how open-source projects like Excalidraw allow us to tinker and customize things to fit our preferences.
+That is one of the reason I like open-source projects like Excalidraw that allow me to tinker and customize things to fit my nichey preferences.
 Sure, it's not an official fix, but that's part of the fun of open-source - we can experiment and find workarounds when we need to.

 For now, I'm happy with my custom version at draw.lumeny.io.
 It's a small tweak, but it makes a big difference in usability for me.